-Level 1: Behaviors disruptive to the school environment of self and/or others.
-Level 2 : Repeated or significant Level One infractions.
-Disordered behavior toward another student, staff, volunteer, etc. 3 : Repeated cant Level actions. rs targeted at r interfere with guipment.
-Level 4 Repeated significant Three infra Behaviors implicate s ed or Int Level Ifractions.
-Irs that Level 5: Behaviors identified as expellable offenses. and understar · All actions shoul Start with the lowest appropriate level response while considering a student's IEP/504, age and understanding, past history of similar offenses, and severity of the incident.
+Behavior Examples: Definitions and Level Response Options Level 1: Behaviors disruptive to the school environment of self and/or others.
+Level 2: Repeated or significant Level One infractions.
+Disordered behavior toward another student, staff, volunteer, etc. vel significant Level significant ns.
+Two infractions.
+Three infractions and targeted at others or interfere with that Repeated or significant Level Two infractions.
+Behaviors targeted at others or interfere with safety Repeated or significant Le Three infractions.
+Behaviors that implicate evel ident aviors ified as llable Start with the lowest appropriate level response while considering a student's IEP/504, age and understanding, past history of similar offenses, and severity of the incident.
 All actions should be communicated with the parent/guardian/caregiver and documented in the student information system.
-ALPHA ALPHABETICAL LISTING LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 SEXUAL MISCO NDUCT Acts of sex or simulated acts of sex including, but not limited to: indecent exposure, intercourse, oral or manual stimulation Not available as an option Not available as an option 1 1
+ALPHABETICAL LISTING LEVEL LEVEL LEVEL LEVEL LEVEL 5 LEVEL 5 SEXUAL MISCOND DUCT • • Acts of sex or simulation including, but not leading, intercourse and manual stimul imited to groping, se, masturbation, oral, Not available as an option Not availab as ar optior as an • • SKIPPING CLASS Any absence from c authorized by the te personnel. • • • Not available as an option Not available as an option Due to the safety co not being in assigne